 GCM is Committed to Staying Green

-Mercy Health Glass City Marathon, in conjunction with Partners for Clean Stream, is in the third year of our commitment to developing initiatives and utilizing resources for our movement towards presenting a responsibly produced, Earth and disability conscious, certified event.
+Since 2016, Mercy Health Glass City Marathon and Partners for Clean Stream have been commitment to developing initiatives and utilizing resources for our movement towards presenting a responsibly produced, Earth and disability conscious, certified event.
 Current procedures include focus on:

 - Water Stop, Green Teams

 - Access & Equity

 Partners for Clean Streams is Our” Green Team”

 What You Can Do